jonemo/blog.jonasneubert.com/_posts/2017-03-07-one-simple-trick-usb-to-serial-macos-x.md

 ## macOS >= 10.9 comes with (working) FTDI drivers

-macOS includes kernel drivers for FTDI chips as of version 10.9 (Mavericks), which was released 2013).
+macOS includes kernel drivers for FTDI chips as of version 10.9, aka "Mavericks", released in 2013.
 I can't find the Engadget article about the five minute time slot Phil Schiller devoted to announcing this revolutionary innovation at WWDC, but [here is the official Apple tech note](https://developer.apple.com/library/content/technotes/tn2315/_index.html).

 I had no idea because the last time I tried using a USB-to-Serial cable on macOS was with version 10.8.